D33key/D33key/README.md

 # Hi there, I'm Dmitry! 👋

-I am a curious Junior FrontEnd-developer with a background in web design.
+I am a curious FrontEnd-developer with a background in web design.
 I have 2 years of experience in web design, but I found my true passion in FrontEnd development.
 I enjoy building beautiful and functional web applications that solve real-world problems.
 I am proficient in HTML, CSS, JavaScript, React, and TypeScript.

 ## 🔧 Technologies and Tools